Methylenedioxycyclopropylmethylamphetamine

-MDCPM, also known as 3,4-methylenedioxy-N-cyclopropylmethylamphetamine, is a drug.
+MDCPM, also known as 3,4-methylenedioxy-N-cyclopropylmethylamphetamine or as N-cyclopropylmethyl-MDA, is a drug.
 It is the N-cyclopropylmethyl derivative of MDMA.

+Use and effects

-MDCPM was synthesized by Alexander Shulgin; it is also one of the compounds delineated in a patent by Horrom in 1972.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 10 mg, and the duration unknown.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDCPM's minimum dose as 10 mg orally and its duration as unknown.
 MDCPM produces few to no effects.

-Very little data exists about the pharmacological properties, metabolism, and toxicity of MDCPM.
+History

+MDCPM was described in a patent by Horrom in 1972.
+Subsequently, it was described in greater detail by Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved).

+Chemistry

+Synthesis

+The chemical synthesis of MDCPM has been described.